Shoheicode/CourseraProjects/Algorithms/ProgrammingAssignment3/README.md

 Characteristics of Greedy Algorithms:
 1. <b>Greedy choice property</b>: At each step, the algorithm chooses the best option available without considering future consequences.
-2. Optimal substructure: A problem exhibits optimal substructure if an optimal solution can be constructed from optimal solutions of its subproblems.
+2. <b>Optimal substructure</b>: A problem exhibits optimal substructure if an optimal solution can be constructed from optimal solutions of its subproblems.

 In order to make a Greedy Algorithm, you must have a Greedy Strategy.